SEP 26 | DEADLY HURRICANE IRMA AFTERMATH PROMPTS

 Cars were destroyed, building roofs were blown away, homes were flooded, and trees were uprooted from the ground.
 However, perhaps one of the most imminent dangers that Irma bestowed upon Floridians was downed powerlines.
 Not only do exposed live powerlines pose a danger, but the lack of power can lead to some deadly consequences for some.

 Take, for example, a nursing home in Hollywood, Florida, where, as of the day this article was written, eleven senior citizens, ranging in age from 71 to 99 years old, have died from heat-related causes.
 Emergency responders went to the facility on September 13th after receiving three calls from distressed patients.
 After doing a check of the entre facility, they found three people dead and evacuated the facility.
 Later that day, five more had died and at least a dozen more were transported to the emergency room.
 Three more have died since the incident.

-Apparently, The Rehabilitation Center has a recorded history of putting their patients at risk by not maintaining a reliable backup power system.
+The Rehabilitation Center’s backup power system was working, it just wasn’t connected to the facility’s air conditioners.
+Reportedly, The Rehabilitation Center has a recorded history of putting their patients at risk by not maintaining a reliable backup power system.
 According to a state report, The Rehabilitation Center had previously been cited for having generator related maintenance issues.
 The organization that regulates nursing homes in the state of Florida, the Florida Agency for Healthcare Administration (AHCA), performed an impromptu recertification assessment last year and found that the facility “failed to maintain the emergency generator.”
 According to the AHCA, the problem was corrected later that year, as found during a subsequent visit.

 The police department has opened a criminal investigation in to the nursing home.
 Governor Rick Scott said that he was “absolutely heartbroken” over the reprehensible deaths and called the situation “unfathomable.”